peteroupc/peteroupc.github.io/colorgen.md

 - is white, black, or a shade of gray (_achromatic_) if it has equal red, green, and blue components, and
 - is a ["Web safe" color](http://en.wikipedia.org/wiki/Web_colors) if its red, green, and blue components are each a multiple of 0.2.

-A collection of RGB colors (including a raster image) is achromatic or "Web safe" if all its RGB colors are achromatic or "Web safe", respectively.
+A collection of colors (including a raster image) is achromatic or "Web safe" if all those colors are achromatic or "Web safe", respectively.

 <a id=RGB_Integer_Formats></a>
 ### RGB Integer Formats